hguzha/FHIR/docs/_1.1/02-installing/01-prereqs.md

 * IBM Db2 11.5.5 or later
 * PostgreSQL 12.1 or later

 Connectivity to any of the following event streaming platforms is required if using auditing:

 * Kafka 1.0 or later

+Connectivity to any S3-compatible storage platforms is required if using bulk data.

 ## Storage